-We find various relations between sets and can perform operations on sets.
+We can find various relations between sets as well as perform operations on sets.
 A set A is a subset of B, written $A \subset B$ or $B \supset A$, if every element of A is also an element of B. For example,